sscc/design-patterns/prototype_java/README.md

 What we have done here is remove the responsibility to replicate a class from the actor to the class itself.
 This lowers coupling, since other classes don't need to be concerned with internal workings of the class they are copying, and increases cohesion.
-Now you could say that perhaps in C++ you could have used a copy constructor or in JAVA serializable, and in most cases it would be fine.
+Now you could say that perhaps in C++ you could have used a copy constructor or in JAVA Object.clone() or serializable, and in most cases it would be fine.
 However explicit clone method signals that this class IS clonable and some one has thought this through (hopefully).
 Another benefit is that by handing the cloning in the same class you can access private and protected member variables, which otherwise you might have needed to expose to the outside world.

 Now lets add a shield to the monster class.
 Would you rather search your code base and update all copying methods to also copy the shield or would you like to only update the monster clone method?